 Figure 6.5.1.6-1: Non-3GPP message client receives a message from the group

-1) The MSGin5G server sends the Group Message Request to the 5GMSGS Gateway.
+1) The MSGin5G server sends the Group Message Request to the Non-3GPP Message Gateway.
 The information elements defined in Table 6.5.1.4-1 are included in the request.

-2) The 5GMSGS Gateway translates the MSGin5G message to Non-3GPP message.
+2) The Non-3GPP Message Gateway translates the MSGin5G message to Non-3GPP message.

-3) The 5GMSGS Gateway sends message to Non-3GPP Message Client.
+3) The Non-3GPP Message Gateway sends message to Non-3GPP Message Client.

-NOTE: The procedure to translate MSGin5G message to Non-3GPP message and to send Non-3GPP message from 5GMSGS Gateway to Non-3GPP Message Client are out of scope of 3GPP.
+NOTE: The procedure to translate MSGin5G message to Non-3GPP message and to send Non-3GPP message from Non-3GPP Message Gateway to Non-3GPP Message Client are out of scope of 3GPP.

 6.5.2 Impacts on existing nodes and functionality